Planning a One Week Tuscany Trip? Good for you! Our 7 Day Tuscany Itinerary highlights exactly what to see and do to make the most of your vacation!

 San Gimignano

-What is the Best Place to Stay in Tuscany?
+Best Place To Stay in Tuscany

 In our 1 Week in Tuscany Itinerary, we recommend staying overnight in two different places – 4 days in Florence and 3 days in Siena – and taking at least one day trip from each.